 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-For RMB against U.S. dollar, there was depreciation of approximately 5.5% during the year ended December 31, 2018.
-It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.
+For RMB against U.S. dollar, there was depreciation of approximately 5.5% and 1.3% during the year ended December 31, 2018 and 2019, respectively.
+It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future